-The Framework represents "best practice" relevant to the implementation of conservation programmes and projects at all levels in the region.
+The Regional Framework represents "best practice" relevant to conservation programme and project implementation at all levels in the region.
 As such the Framework has strong relevance to the effective implementation of NBSAPs and other national and regional conservation orientated frameworks and programmes.
-To ensure its use and "ownership" across the region, commitments to embed and mainstream the Framework in national conservation and environmental plans and strategies will be important.
-This can be achieved through its formal adoption by Pacific island countries and territories as the framework for implementation of the NBSAPs.
-The Framework should also be used by governments to inform donor prioritisation and coordination discussions at national level.
+To ensure its use and "ownership" across the region commitments to embed the Framework in mainstream Pacific Island Country and Territory conservation and environmental plans and strategies will be important.
+This can be achieved through its formal adoption by Pacific Island Countries and Territories as the Framework for the implementation of the NBSAPs.
+Pacific Island Countries are also urged to use the Framework to inform their donor prioritisation and coordination discussions.